 Methamphetamine is an addictive stimulant drug that directly affects the nervous system.
-Its effects appear almost immediately after use and even a single episode of use can lead to addiction.
-The drug’s euphoric effects are extremely short-lived, but other natural rewards can trigger craving long after withdrawal symptoms subside.
+Its effects appear almost immediately after use, and even a single episode of use can lead to addiction.
+The drug’s euphoric effects are incredibly short-lived, but other natural rewards can trigger craving long after withdrawal symptoms subside.
 This is part of the reason why methamphetamine addiction is one of the most difficult drug addictions to beat.

 What Is Methamphetamine?

 Methamphetamine is a type of stimulant drug that is used to treat attention deficit hyperactivity disorder (ADHD), obesity, and narcolepsy.
 It may also be prescribed off-label for depression and fatigue.
 Methamphetamine, or meth, is often manufactured in home laboratories and can be smoked, snorted, injected intravenously (into a vein), or taken orally.
 The drug causes a rush of pleasure-producing chemicals to the brain and blocks the reabsorption of those chemicals, so that the pleasurable feeling can last up to 12 hours.
 The initial euphoric effects are often followed by feelings of restlessness, anxiety, paranoia, anger, and depression.
 According to the Department of Justice, “Methamphetamine is not a typical recreational drug.”